On Astro, you can configure Celery executor in the following ways:

 For each worker queue on your Deployment, you have to specify certain settings that affect worker autoscaling behavior.
 If you're new to Airflow, Astronomer recommends using the defaults in Astro for each of these settings.

 In the Cloud UI, select a Workspace, click Deployments, and then select a Deployment.

 Click the Worker Queues tab and then click Edit to edit a worker queue.

 - Worker type: Choose the amount of resources that each worker will have.

 - Concurrency: The maximum number of tasks that a single worker can run at a time.
 If the number of queued and running tasks exceeds this number, a new worker is added to run the remaining tasks.
-This value is equivalent to worker concurrency in Apache Airflow.
+This value is equivalent to the Apache Airflow worker concurrency setting.
 It is 16 by default.
-Note that on Astro Hybrid, this setting is called Max Tasks per Worker

 - Worker Count (Min-Max): The minimum and maximum number of workers that can run at a time.
 The number of running workers changes based on Concurrency and the current number of tasks in a queued or running state.
 By default, the minimum number of workers is 1 and the maximum is 10.